 Pre-Conversion Bedroom 11 2-bedroom units Post-Conversion Bedroom 11 2-bedroom units waiting list for Eliot Square will be moved onto a Home Forward project based voucher site-based waiting list for Eliot Square.
-The applicants will retain their or voucher site-based waiting list for Eliot Square.
 The applicants will retain their original date and time of application, and will be subject to the preferences available under the PBV site- based waiting list for Eliot Square.

-14 3-bedroom units

-4 4-bedroom units

-4 4-bedroom units

-4 4-bedroom units
+14 3-bedroom units 4 4-bedroom units 4 4-bedroom units